AcezukyRockon/rocktwitchtv-osu-tournament/README.md

 - All the matches will be streamed and commentated if at the same time, there are no 2 or more matches.
 If there are more than two matches at same time, streamer will decide which match to go live.
 - The updates and annoucement will often be posted at [Updates_and_Announcements.md](https://github.com/fireser/rocktwitchtv-osu-tournament/blob/master/Updates_and_Announcements.md) in Github and in No Title server.
 DM rock-on#9446 or post in [Issues](https://github.com/fireser/rocktwitchtv-osu-tournament/issues) or the server if you have any questions.
 - As you can see, this tournament is posted in Github but not any blog or elsewhere,...
 That's right, I made and a C++ application for this tournament.
 The program is not something special, it has ability to show users about rules, mappool, important links,... ect, I use all of my current university knowledge to do it, if you don't want to use it, it's ok, most of things are at here.
+- You can download the program at [here](https://github.com/fireser/rocktwitchtv-osu-tournament/releases).

 ![banner3](https://user-images.githubusercontent.com/36922874/60381526-5f7c8c00-9a80-11e9-8bc0-2e815265e673.png)
 **Schedule:**